-In the Timbuktu region, DRC is implementing a comprehensive food security program that aims at reinforcing households’ and communities’ resilience by linking relief and development and by tackling structural and long-term issues.
-The program is designed around seasonal cash transfers, complemented by individual and community-based activities, such as nutritional screening, training on cultivation techniques and managing cooperative farms for farmer organizations.
-This program, funded by ECHO, USAID – Food For Peace and the European Union Trust Fund, is partly implemented through the Alliance for Community Resilience, a consortium of 7 international NGOs.
+In the Timbuktu region, DRC is implementing a comprehensive food security programme that aims to reinforce the resilience of households and communities by linking relief and development and by tackling structural and long-term issues.
+The programme is designed around seasonal cash transfers, complemented by individual and community-based activities, such as nutritional screening, training on cultivation techniques and managing cooperative farms for farmer organisations.
+This programme, funded by ECHO, USAID/Food for Peace and the European Union Trust Fund, is partly implemented through the Alliance for Community Resilience, a consortium of seven international NGOs.

-In Mali, DRC implements an ambitious protection program rooted in the humanitarian – development nexus.
+In Mali, DRC implements an ambitious protection programme rooted in the humanitarian development nexus.
 With funding from DANIDA, DRC provides an emergency response to IDPs and host communities, as well as a more resilience-oriented project funded by SDC.
-The latter aims at providing direct assistance to victims of human rights violations, strengthening community-based and individual protection knowledge and capacities and participating to the coordination and advocacy effort at both the regional and national levels.
+The latter aims at providing direct assistance to victims of human rights violations, strengthening community-based and individual protection knowledge and capacities and participating in the coordination and advocacy efforts at both the regional and national levels.
 As very little data is available, DRC also conducts assessments in communities and maps the presence of existing partners, services providers and facilities.

 Armed Violence Reduction

-The Danish Demining Group (DDG) is DRC’s technical unit that specializes in humanitarian demining, mine risk education and armed violence reduction.
+The Danish Demining Group (DDG) is DRC’s technical unit that specialises in humanitarian demining, mine risk education and armed violence reduction.

 Mixed Migration research

-Mali is a transit country which faces significant mixed migration flows.
-During their journeys, migrants and refugees face a number of vulnerabilities and protection risks which are documented by the Mixed Migration Mechanism Monitoring Initiative (4Mi), in Mali and in Niger.
+Mali is a transit country that faces significant mixed migration flows.
+During their journeys, migrants and refugees face several vulnerabilities and protection risks, which are documented by the Mixed Migration Mechanism Monitoring Initiative (4Mi), in Mali and in Niger.